If you’ve ever had the nightmare experience of buying a car that’s a total lemon, you’ll surely know the value of regular car maintenance.

 Check Your Fluids

 Checking your car’s fluids is one of the easiest car maintenance checks you can follow.
 Checking the fluid levels of your coolant, antifreeze, brake fluid and wiper fluid are generally very easy and intuitive, but if you are unsure where to find each fluid, consult your car’s owners manual.
 If you find a fluid is low, make sure you top it up.
+Keeping an eye om your transmission fuel is very important and you should be having a regular transmission service every 50000 km or so.

 Additionally, check to make sure you don’t have any leaks.